agneym/create-electrojet/README.md

 A starter is much more customised and opiniated in it's design.
 For example, a starter may have Electron with React and Redux installed and setup for you to start working.

+## Why?

+:smiley: It can help users get started on their projects without worrying with configuration

+:wrench: As a CLI Package author, you only have to manage the package extension, we will take care of the CLI and core.

+:rocket: The user might have Electrojet CLI installed globally/cached.
+Also, they might know their way around, so it's lesser docs.

+:point_up: Easier updates when extending the core package

 ## How do I add _______ to the configuration?